0

 Events

-Sudbury Forest School humbly gathers with respect and reciprocity towards the Land and its original stewards, the Anishinaabe people.
-We operate within the traditional territory of the Atikameksheng Anishnawbek and Wahnapitae Lake First Nation.
+Sudbury Forest School humbly gathers with respect and reciprocity towards this Land and its first people and keepers of Shkaakaamikwe, the Anishinaabe people.
+We operate within the traditional territory of the Atikameksheng Anishnawbek and Wahnapitae First Nation.
 This Land falls under Treaty 61 territory, also known as the Robinson Huron treaty of 1850.
-As a nature-based organization, we seek to honour the ways of land stewardship, respect for the living bodies of water in our city of lakes, and understanding of the history of this land and its people in an accurate, age appropriate, compassionate, and inclusive way.
+As a non-profit organization based on Turtle Island, we seek to honour the ways of land stewardship, respect for the living bodies of water in our city of lakes, and understanding of the history of this land and its people in an accurate, age appropriate, compassionate, and inclusive way.
+We approach our programs with humility and gratitude, and welcome children of all backgrounds, cultures, and roots to learn, play, and grow with us.
+We work towards responding to Call to Action 12, from the Truth and Reconciliation Commission’s 94 Calls to Action published in 2015, which states:

 “We call upon the federal, provincial, territorial, and Aboriginal governments to develop culturally appropriate early childhood education programs for Aboriginal families.”